-Althingi convenes on 1 October each year, commencing in each instance a new legislative session.
+Althingi convenes the second Tuesday in September each year, commencing in each instance a new legislative session.
 The session lasts until the same time the following year.

-Under a revision of the parliamentary rules of procedure in 2007, the parliamentary year now comprises four terms: the Autumn parliament lasts from 1 October until the Christmas recess; the Winter parliament from after Christmas until Holy Week (the week before Easter); the Spring parliament from Easter to the beginning of June; and finally meetings of parliament and committees in September.
+The parliamentary year now comprises three terms: the Autumn parliament lasts from opening of the parliament to the Christmas recess; the Winter parliament from after Christmas until Holy Week (the week before Easter) and the Spring parliament from Easter to the beginning of June.
 Althingi is in recess from 1 July to 10 August.